nus-cs2103-AY2021S2/ip/docs/README.md

 ### Surreal Memes easter eggs
 Keep scrolling to find them.

+### Find help for commands
+If you are not sure how a command works, Meme Man will show you the format if you call for his help.

 ## Commands related to tasks

 ###  Add ToDo task - `todo`